Josecontis/Josecontis/README.md

 <p >
-Whatever I do, I do with perfection, Takes work ethics very seriously, Loves to lead people, Helps them to achieve their goals and consistently looking for innovating something for improving lives of people
+Whatever I do, I do with perfection, Takes work ethics very seriously, Loves to lead people, Helps them to achieve their goals and consistently looking for innovating something for improving lives of people.
 <br><br>
+  <br><br><br><br><br><br>
   · <a href="https://drive.google.com/file/d/1VUbBhdVHOdaDLJ0BjCdP5qjuBI9BIcAc/view?usp=sharing">Resume</a> ·
 <br>
-Last Edited on: 18/07/2021
+Last Edited on: 20/07/2021